-The District is authorized to levy an annual ad valorem tax, at a maximum rate equal to the lesser of the City Rate or \$1.00 per \$100 valuation, on all taxable property within the District in an amount sufficient to pay the principal of and interest on the Bonds and any other bonds payable from ad valorem taxes which the District has issued or may hereafter issue.
-See "RISK FACTORS - Future Debt" and "THE BONDS - Authority for Issuance" and to pay the expenses of assessing and collecting such taxes.
-The District agrees in the Resolutions to levy, assess, and collect such a debt service tax from year-to-year as described more fully herein.
-The District may also levy and collect an annual ad valorem tax for operation and maintenance of the District and for payment of certain constructed obligations.
+The District is authorized to levy an annual ad valorem tax, at a maximum rate equal to the lesser of the City Rate (\$0.54159 for the current fiscal year) or \$0.5785 per \$100 valuation, on all taxable property within the District in an amount sufficient to pay the principal of and interest on the Bonds and any other bonds payable from ad valorem taxes which the District has issued or may hereafter issue.
+See "RISK FACTORS - Limited Tax" and "THE BONDS - Authority for Issuance" and to pay the expenses of assessing and collecting such taxes.
+The District agrees in the Resolution to levy, assess, and collect such a tax from year-to-year as described more fully herein.
 See "THE BONDS - Source of Payment."
-The fiscal year 2023 City Rate was \$0.54161 per \$100 valuation.
-On August 10, 2023, the Council of the City voted to propose the Proposed 2024 City Rate of \$0.54159 per \$100 valuation for fiscal year.
-Accordingly, the expected maximum authorized ad valorem tax rate for the District for the current fiscal year is \$0.54159, based on the Proposed 2024 City Rate.
-The City is expected to hold public hearings on the Proposed 2024 City on August 30, 2023 and September 7, 2023, and set the Final 2024 City Rate on September 14, 2023.
-No assurance can be given that the Final 2024 City Rate will equal the Proposed 2024 City Rate.
-However, in any event, the District tax rate will be limited to the lesser of the City Rate or the maximum rate of \$1.00 allowable pursuant to the County Order Creating the District.
-See "RISK FACTORS - Limited Tax."
-The current City Rate proposed is \$0.54159.
+The District has established its fiscal year 2023/2024 tax rate of \$0.54159 with a debt service tax rate of \$0.18053 and a maintenance and operation tax rate of \$0.3611.
 There is no guarantee that the City Rate may not decline in future years.
-However, in any event, the District tax rate will be limited to the lesser of the City Rate or the maximum rate allowable pursuant to the County order creating the District.
-See "RISK FACTORS - Limited Tax".
+However, in any event, the District tax rate will be limited to the lesser of the City Rate or the maximum rate allowable pursuant to its voted election proposition (see "RISK FACTORS").